-As presented above, wastewater testing must be conducted in accordance with the ZDHC Wastewater Guidelines.
-The document was developed in collaboration with multiple brands, non-governmental organizations, universities and technical experts to set a unified set of expectations on wastewater testing, including but not limited to:
+As presented above, wastewater testing must be conducted in accordance with the latest.
+The document is developed in collaboration with multiple brands, non-governmental organizations, universities and technical experts to set a unified set of expectations on wastewater testing, including but not limited to:

 - Sampling methodology and sampling points (more information in Appendix 6);

 - Test methods and coverage;

-- Pass / fail criteria (i.e. reporting limits) for each parameter;
+- Pass / fail criteria (i.e., reporting limits) for each parameter;

 - Testing frequency; and

 - Disclosure.